All Commissions

 IOU

-Louisville metro area and surrounding Jefferson, Bullitt, and adjacent counties; provides both electric and natural gas service
+Louisville metro area and surrounding Jefferson, Bullitt, and Oldham counties for gas and electric service

 Kentucky Utilities Company (KU)